 Net operating expenses include acquisition costs, administrative expenses and members' standard personal expenses.
-Reinsurers' commissions and profit participations and consortia income represents contributions towards operating expenses and are reported accordingly.
+Reinsurers' commissions and profit participations, consortia income and expenses attributable to the SPA syndicates represents contributions towards operating expenses and are reported accordingly.

 Costs incurred by the managing agent on behalf of the syndicate are recognised on an accruals basis.
 No mark-up is applied.